google/turbinia/docker/local/README.md

 $ cd turbinia
 ```
 #### Step 2
-Copy the configuration template for the local stack to the ```./conf`` folder (create the folder if it does not exist).
+Generate configuration file using sed with default local stack values to the ```./conf``` folder.
+This folder will be mapped by docker compose into the containers.
 ```
-$ cp docker/local/turbinia-local-template.conf ./conf/turbinia.conf
+$ mkdir ./conf
+$ sed -f docker/local/local-config.sed turbinia/config/turbinia_config_tmpl.py > conf/turbinia.conf
 ```
 #### Step 3
 Let's bring up the local Turbinia stack